 Text recruiting may seem off if you’re used to email, but it’s definitely worth exploring.
 Whether you’re recruiting candidates off of job boards or just following up with those who have applied to your position, texting is easy, convenient, and much quicker than traditional recruitment methods.
 In an era where virtually everyone has a mobile device at arm’s reach, text recruiting allows recruiters to tap into the immediacy and accessibility that it offers.

 Our team of recruiters and headhunters have vast experience using text recruiting to attract and retain top candidates.
 As a partner, we can assist your company with its unique hiring needs.

-We offer a variety of solutions, ranging from direct-hire headhunting, contract-to-hire recruiting, and contract staffing.
+We offer a variety of solutions, ranging from Direct Hire Placement, contract-to-hire recruiting, and contract staffing.
 Our agency is fully committed to finding your company the most qualified and culture-fit talent for your open positions.